kubernetes-study-guide/mysql-operator/README.md

 ├── hack
 │   └── boilerplate.go.txt
 └── main.go                  # learn more about this file's content here (really useful) - https://book.kubebuilder.io/architecture.html
+                             # and here's even more details of main.go - https://book.kubebuilder.io/cronjob-tutorial/empty-main.html
+                             # Note, this is the place where you decide whether the operator runs at namespace or cluster scope.

 10 directories, 31 files
 ```